nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **Target User Profile**

 The target user profile are dog school managers that own and manage the daily operations of the dog schools.
 They handle a wide range of operations such as keeping track of the dogs under their care, arranging classes and taking care of the dogs on a daily basis.
 They need a systematic way of maintaining their handle on the operations of their school at all times.

 ## **Value Proposition**

 In Singapore, dog schools are popular among dog owners.
 Besides day care, they also provide training, grooming and workshops.
 With many moving parts daily, managing operations  can get overwhelming.
-Pawbook is an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.
+PawBook is an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.
+At present, there is no such application to help dog school owners to organise and manage their dog school currently.
+This application serves to increase the effectiveness and efficacy of dog schools which in turn allows dog schools and its owners to take in more dogs.
+This application is necessary to help organise the school's system.
+By increasing the intake of dogs in dog schools, this increases the number of trained dogs in Singapore in general which solves the general problem of untrained dogs in Singapore being a nuisance to the public.

 --------------------------------------------------------------------------------------------------------------------